 I’m sure you guys know what a Chromebook is, and that it’s very very popular.
 While the majority of American classrooms are filled with Chromebooks, it’s equally true that many users prefer the iPhone as their primary device.
 And eventually, that leads to incompatibility between two distinct ecosystems created by Google and Apple.
 Yes, I am talking about running iTunes on Chromebook and how you can get it working.
 Well, in this article, I bring you a detailed guide on how to install iTunes on Chromebook.
 We will also discuss the performance of iTunes on Chromebooks so you know what to expect from the app.

 Install iTunes on Chromebook in 2021

 Here, we have explained how to get iTunes working on your Chromebook thoroughly.
-To give you an overview, we are using the Wine app which is popular for running Windows apps on Linux systems.
+To give you an overview, we are using the Wine app which is popular for running some of the best Windows 10 apps on Linux systems.
 In tandem, we will install the Windows version of iTunes on our Chromebook through the Linux container.
 Now having said all of that, let’s go through the steps without further delay.

 Run iTunes on Chromebook

 1. First and foremost, you need to enable Linux on Chromebook and then set up Wine on your Chromebook.
 We have written detailed guides separately so follow the above-linked articles and you will be all set for the next step.

 2. Now, let’s go ahead and download iTunes for Chromebook.
 Keep in mind, the 64-bit version app does not work properly on Chromebook and displays a black window.
 I tested both the latest 64-bit and 32-bit build of iTunes (Dec 7, 2020) but the black screen issue is still there.
 So, you need to download this specific 32-bit version of iTunes from here.
 The build is 12.9.3 from August, 2019.